Oakville Horticultural Society Virtual Flower Shows – 2022

 TIPS FOR TAKING SUCCESSFUL PHOTOS OF HORTICULTURE SPECIMENS

 - Try to photograph the arrangement against a plain of un-fussy background.
 You could use a drape behind the arrangement to help out any unwanted objects, but be sure to iron it first to remove any creases.

 - Try to photograph in natural light, which produces the best colour balance.
 Different light sources will produce different colour effects.
 If you camera has the ability, choose a setting which matches your light source (eg. tungsten, fluorescent.
 Etc.).

 - Use a tripod if possible for the sharpest image, but if you don’t have one, the back of a chair or something similar will help to support and keep your camera steady.

-- Observe closely what is behind or next to the arrangement and be sure to remove any objects which detract from it.
+- Observe closely what is behind or next to the specimen and be sure to remove any objects which detract from it.

-- Remove any debris from the base of the arrangement such as fallen leaves or petals, or other bits which can fall off flowers and foliage.
+- Remove any debris from the base of the specimen such as fallen leaves or petals, or other bits which can fall off flowers and foliage.

 - Do not photograph against a strong light source (such as a window) as this will make your photo too dark unless your camera has the ability to change your settings to compensate.

-- Be sure that you are focusing on the arrangement, and not on the background.
+- Be sure that you are focusing on the specimen, and not on the background.

 - View the photograph when you have taken it and crop any unwanted parts.
 Most modern computers, tables and phones have a photo app already installed with a crop feature.